Shmuma/gpu_mon/README.md

 Written on python3.
 Developed and tested under linux (ubuntu and debian) with NVidia cards.
 Don't have external libraries requirements except standard library.

+To see all processes from all users, script need either run as root or fuser tool need to have suid bit.

 ## Running